kr4k3nb1t3/Install-Full-Parrot-Tools-In-Debian-Distros/README.md

 deb https://deb.parrot.sh/parrot lts-security main contrib non-free

-# El archivo install.sh, es una ejecucion simple de apt para gestionar paquetes, puede clonar o simplemente copiar el contenido y pegarlo en su terminal.
+# The install.sh file, a simple apt run to manage packages, can be cloned or simply copied and pasted into your terminal.

 git clone https://github.com/kr4k3nb1t3/Install-Full-Parrot-Tools-In-Debian-Distros.git && cd Install-Full-Parrot-Tools-In-Debian-Distros